ezSKAP/digital-electronics-3/labs/project_morse_code_receiver/project.md

 **CLOCK_ENABLE**

+This module is exact one we used in previous lectures, because we didnt need to rewrite anything.
+Its used to create input 100MHz clock signal.

 **HEX_7SEG**
 This module works very similar to the one we programmed in lecture, but we rewrote it to work for us(added all characters in alphabet) as seen in next picture.